 for more specific information about the regulations listed.

-2. Having a campfire above 9200 feet in elevation (does not include self-contained chemical stoves).
-Below 9200 feet, campfires must be contained on a fireblanket or within a fire pan or enclosed stove so as not to be directly on the ground.
-Campfires are not allowed within 300 feet of lakes, streams, or trails.
+-- Campfires (other than self-contained chemical stoves) are prohibited above 9,200 feet in elevation and within 300 feet of any lake, stream, or trail.
+Below 9,200 feet, campfires must be contained on a fireblanket or within a fire pan or enclosed stove, so as not to be directly on the ground.

-3. Having a campfire at Lakes Number 6 or 7 in the Seven Brothers area.
+-- Campfires are prohibited at Lakes Number 6 and 7 in the Seven Brothers area of the Cloud Peak Wilderness.

-6. Failure to dispose of debris including camp structures such as hitching racks, tent frames, and pegs after the use period.
+-- Properly dispose of debris including camp structures such as hitching racks, tent frames, and pegs after their use period.

-2. Hitching, tethering, restraining or hobbling a horse or other pack animal within 100 feet of lakes or streams, except when loading or unloading.
+-- Hitching, tethering, restraining, or hobbling pack or saddle stock to a live tree or within 100 feet of any lake, stream, or trail (except when loading or unloading) is prohibited.

 Learn more about why regulations may be necessary in wilderness